-Winslow Homer (1836-1910) was born in Boston and grew up in Cambridge.
+Winslow Homer (1836-1910) was born in Boston and grew up in a part of Cambridge that later become Belmont.
 He inherited his mother’s artistic skill and taught himself to draw and paint.
 As a young man he apprenticed as a lithographer in Boston (which seems to have been a rather dismal experience for him), then set off to New York in 1859 at age 23 to establish his own studio.
 By 1861, he was working as an artist for Harpers Weekly.
 With the Civil War looming, Harpers sent him to Washington City in March 1861 where Homer rendered depictions of Lincoln’s inauguration.

 On October 15, 1861, Homer was issued a pass as an “artist-correspondent” and was able to come and go from Union camps in the vicinity of Washington as he pleased.
 Later, in 1862, he went with the Army of the Potomac for much of the Peninsular Campaign and was virtually on the front lines during the Siege of Yorktown and the Battle of Seven Pines.